ds4se/admin/reviewTemplate.md

 <b>1.
 How would you categories the chapter: is it

-1. SE-specific lessons (e.g. some  comments on issues that are specific to data science for software engineering)
++ SE-specific lessons (e.g. some  comments on issues that are specific to data science for software engineering)
-2. Some general lessons about data analytics
++ Or some general lessons about data analytics
-3. Other (specify)  </b>
++ or Other (specify)  </b>

 _??_